defufna/vabApp/README.md

 This will cause Visual Studio to generate both a Blazor WebAssembly project and an ASP.NET Core project, which will serve as the host for your Blazor app and API.
 If you neglect to check this box, you will only receive a Blazor WebAssembly project.

-If you're utilizing the dotnet console tool, you can easily create a solution with the following command: `dotnet new blazorwasm-empty --hosted -o vabApp.`
+If you're utilizing the dotnet console tool, you can easily create a solution with the following command:
+`dotnet new blazorwasm-empty --hosted -o vabApp`

 Now you should have a solution containing the following projects: